lena0429/tasty-meals-app-frontend/README.md

 Please find the JavaScript frontend Repo here: https://github.com/lena0128/tasty-meals-app-backend

 # Frontend Installation and Usage
-Clone this repo to your local computer
+* Clone this repo to your local computer

-Get to the directory
+* Get to the directory

-In your terminal:
+* In your terminal: run `open index.html`

-Run `open index.html`

 # Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/lena0128/tasty-meals-app-backend.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.